Performance Incentive Mechanisms (PIMs) Database

 A PIM is one of many regulatory tools in the performance-based regulation (PBR) toolbox.
 PBR and PIMs have been around for quite a while.
 PIMs for service quality, energy efficiency (measured in kWh or therms), and reliability (measured using common industry indices, such as system average interruption duration and frequency, for example) are quite common.
 However, PIMs that align the utility’s business incentives with the broader interests of society are burgeoning and evolving as we speak.
 For this reason, RMI has focused its attention on PIMs that motivate utility improvements in areas that represent novel expectations for utility performance.

-The database will be updated annually as new PIMs are proposed, become active, and sunset.
+The database will be updated annually as new PIMs are proposed, become active, and sunset, and as new performance data is integrated.
 We are constantly working to improve the database, so please contact us with input, potential edits, or suggestions.
 If you notice an omission, inaccuracy, or have an update on PIMs in your jurisdiction, please send them to PIMsdatabase@rmi.org or use the contact form below.
 Please include a reference to the unique identifiers (ID) of the PIM(s) for which you are writing.

 Contact Us